-Goal #1: MAP scores will increase by 3% in the proficient and advanced levels for

-stude ents as measured by the MAP test.
+Goal #1: MAP scores will increase by 3% in the proficient and advanced levels for students as measured by the MAP test.

-Analyze assessment data: MAP, AIMSWEB, unit assessments, DRA, DRC

-Data-based decision-making

-Departmental and grade-level collaboration

-MAP analysis for strengths/growths (set goals)

-Students in 3rd and 4th grade will take the DRC
+- □ Analyze assessment data: MAP, AIMSWEB, unit assessments, DRA, DRC - Data-based decision-making - Departmental and grade-level collaboration - □ MAP analysis for strengths/growths (set goals) - Students in 3rd and 4th grade will take the DRC

-Goal #2: At least 80% of Washington students will be reading on grade level or above as
+Goal #2: At least 80% of Washington students will be reading on grade level or above as measured by Leveled Reading Assessment (LRA).

-meas sured by AIMSWeb.

-Well-articulated, aligned curriculum.
+- U Well-articulated, aligned curriculum.

-Identified priority standards in ELA.
+- □ Identified priority standards in ELA.

-Quality teaching practices are implemented school-wide with a focus on
+- Quality teaching practices are implemented school-wide with a focus on assessment-capable learners.

-assessment-capable learners.

-Response to Intervention (RTI) is provided to all students as a second layer of

-reading intervention.
-Second layer interventions: comprehension, fluency, phonemic

-awareness, phonological awareness
+- Response to Intervention (RTI) is provided to all students as a second layer of reading intervention.
+Second layer interventions: comprehension, fluency, phonemic awareness, phonological awareness

-Tutoring-after school
+- Tutoring-after school

-Orton Gillingham-Tier 2
+- Orton Gillingham-Tier 2

-Quality Teaching Practices are implemented school wide (focus on assessment
+- Quality Teaching Practices are implemented school wide (focus on assessment capable learners)

-capable learners)

-Phonics First Instruction Tier 1 for kindergarten and first grade
+- Dependence of the second secon